minstrel/Chekky/README.md

 # Chekky the Checklist

-A basic checklist app.
-Not meant for groceries, but for work-related task lists that need to be archived and not deleted after they're created.
+A multi-field checklist app.
+Not meant for groceries, but for task lists that contain values of specific fields.
 Items are added to the to-do list, checked off and moved to the completed list.
 The completed tab displays the most recent 50 by default and allows clicking the checkbox to put them back on to-do.